Jason-Vaughan/CLiTS/README.md

      --user-data-dir=/tmp/chrome-debug
    ```

-3. When you encounter an issue, ask your AI assistant for help and mention that you have AI-Debug-Extractor installed.
+3. When you encounter an issue, ask your AI assistant for help and mention that you have CLITS installed.

 ## For AI Assistants